Please select country and city. Information only available in English.

 A city as small as Singapore can be toured in just three days, many would say, but to see all the highlights and get beneath the skin of this charming place definitely warrants a longer stay.
 A tour planned around the major districts allows one to appreciate its history, people and rich cultural diversity in an optimal period of time.
 Here is the best of Singapore not to be missed.

-—Once a victim of redevelopment, this ethnic enclave still holds pockets of old, dilapidated buildings where Singaporeans continue to practice age-old trades.
+Once a victim of redevelopment, this ethnic enclave still holds pockets of old, dilapidated buildings where Singaporeans continue to practice age-old trades.
 Others have been restored to their former state, like the series of shophouses at the Tanjong Pagar Conservation Area.
-For an authentic taste of Chinese culture, try visiting a teahouse and the Thong Chai Medical Institute, then take a peek into a typical middle-class Chinese home in the 1920s at the Chinaman Scholar's Gallery.
-Crowded streets throb, especially just before Chinese New Year, when Chinese opera and lion dances add to the festivity.
+For an authentic taste of Chinese culture, try visiting a teahouse, then take a peek into a typical middle-class Chinese home in the 1920s at the Chinaman Scholar's Gallery.
+Crowded streets throb with people, especially just before Chinese New Year, when Chinese opera and lion dances add to the festivity.
 Do not forget to visit the eclectic mix of mosques and temples while you are here—the serene Nagore Durgha Shrine, the elaborate Sri Mariamman Temple and the grand Thian Hock Keng Temple are just a few.